The Smoke Point of Oils: Which Cooking Oil for What?

 Commonly used oils

-Light olive oil – light olive oil does not mean light in calories, it means it has been treated with chemical solvents to neutralize the flavour, making it lighter in taste and colour.
-It also has a higher smoke point due to is refining process so better for higher heat cooking.
+Light olive oil does not mean light in calories, it means it has been treated with chemical solvents to neutralize the flavour, making it lighter in taste and colour.
+It also has a higher smoke point due to its refining process so better for higher heat cooking.

-Peanut oil – even though it has a nutty sent and flavour it is a more neutral oil.
-Due to its high smoke point it is often used for stir-fires and frying.
-It’s flavour pairs well with Asian themed dishes.
+Even though it has a nutty scent and flavour it is a more neutral oil.
+Due to its high smoke point, it is often used for stir-fires and frying.
+Its flavour pairs well with Asian-themed dishes.

-Coconut oil – as it is solid at room temperature it is not ideal for vinaigrettes but more suited for low heat cooking due to its low smoke point.
+As it is solid at room temperature it is not ideal for vinaigrettes but more suited for low heat cooking due to its low smoke point.
 When melted it has a tropical smell but mild taste which goes well with baking.
-Due to its similar consistency to butter it is often used in non-dairy baked goods.
+Due to its similar consistency to butter, it is often used in non-dairy baked goods.

-Avocado oil – has an extremely high smoke point thus ideal for roasting or searing when using high heats.
+Has an extremely high smoke point thus ideal for roasting or searing when using high heat.
 It tends to have a slightly grassy flavour until cooked when it becomes more neutral.